 A paperback edition.
 Spurgeon used to address his church at midweek meetings as well as the powerful sermons on Sundays.
 These addresses were generally more informal in tone and were designed to supply motivation for the church to pray.
-They are classic Spurgeon in a shorter format.
-This volume is divided into 4 sections and concludes with a hymn Spurgeon composed himself for morning prayer meetings.
+They are classic Spurgeon i and is divided into 4 sections and concludes with a hymn Spurgeon composed himself for morning prayer meetings.

 - Section 1 – Addresses on prayer and prayer meetings